Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseAutonomousDatabaseCharacterSet.md

 ZHT32TRIS
 ```

-Gets a list of the Autonomous Database Character Sets
+Gets a list of the Autonomous Database Character Sets by location.
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseCharacterSet`